 (4) Fuzzy risk assessment model based on a similarity measure.
-This was first introduced by Schmucker in 1984 [49], and has been applied in many fields.
+This was first introduced by Wang in 1983 [49], and has been applied in many fields.
 Similar measures indicate the degree of similarity between two fuzzy numbers.
 Yong et al. [50] proposed a similarity measure-based method to estimate human-health risk from groundwater contamination and evaluated possible regulatory actions.
-Parandin et al. [51] proposed propose a fuzzy risk analysis algorithm to deal with fuzzy analysis problems based on a new similarity measure.
+Parandin et al. [51] proposed a fuzzy risk analysis algorithm to cope with fuzzy analysis problems based on a new similarity measure.

+In addition, the situation where random and fuzzy variables exist in the same risk assessment model may occur causing hybrid uncertain information.
+For example, Xie et al.[52] developed a new hybrid reliability analysis method so that the probability analysis (PA) and interval analysis (IA) loops are decomposed into two separate loops.
+The existence of hybrid uncertain information increases the complexity of risk assessment model, and so Peng et al. [53] proposed a hybrid first order reliability analysis method to improve reliability analysis of the results.

 From this summary, we can see that risk assessment has aroused widespread interest among geotechnical engineers.
 Different risk assessment models are regularly proposed, and fuzzy risk analysis is attracting more attention, but we find that the current research into risk in tunnel engineering still has the following deficiencies: